Shine a light on America’s workforce development agencies

 Shine a light on companies willing to hire disadvantaged candidates

-In their effort to hire top talent, hiring managers must also focus on risk management and turnover reduction.
+In their effort to hire top talent, hiring managers must consider risk management and turnover reduction.
 Risk is reduced by disqualifying applicants with "red flags" including criminal backgrounds and imperfect work histories.
 While this approach is admittedly effective (after all, the best predictor of future behavior is past behavior), it overlooks the "red flag candidates" whose lives are on a new trajectory.
 Through some significant life change or intervention — perhaps by completing skills training or overcoming life-controlling addiction — these people are on a new path and their history is no longer a reliable predictor of their future.
 Such individuals desperately need an employer willing to give them a chance.
 Employers who hire these candidates demonstrate compassion and wisdom.
 In short, they are good corporate citizens and their behavior should be honored and encouraged.
 Other companies may follow their example.

 Shine a light on local “job heroes”